StanSkrivanek/git_basics/lesson_12.md

 #### How it works?

-Once secure communication pipe s established using `asymmetric` and `symmetric` keys, than data run thru Hash function before are transmitted.
+Once secure communication pipe is established using `asymmetric` and `symmetric` keys, than data run thru Hash function before are transmitted.

 As part of the symmetrical encryption negotiation outlined above, a message authentication code (MAC) algorithm is selected.
 The algorithm is chosen by working through the client's list of acceptable MAC choices.
 The first one out of this list that the server supports will be used.